Xwudao/neter-template/README.md

 nr init <project-name> [-m <mod-name>]
 ```

-Then, run `neter run` to start the project.
+Then, run `nr run` to start the project.

 # Database